-There are all kinds of masks to choose from, but here’s what I wore during my trip.
+There are all kinds of masks to choose from, but here’s what I wear during my trips.

-Airport: I wore a KN95 mask when traveling.
-I wanted something a bit more secure and without any gaps for the airport and airplane.
-The ear loops did agitate my ears after awhile, but the mask itself was comfortable and breathable.
+Airport: I wear a KN95 mask when traveling.
+I want something a bit more secure and without any gaps for the airport and airplane.
+The ear loops do agitate my ears after awhile, but the mask itself was comfortable and breathable.

 Pack Enough & Bring Extra To The Parks

 You’ll want to make sure you bring enough masks for your entire trip.
-I changed my mask multiple times a day for sanitary reasons and because of the sweat from hot temperatures.
+I change my mask multiple times a day for sanitary reasons and because of the sweat from hotter temperatures.
 And make sure to pack extra in your park bag, so you can change your mask throughout the day.

 Baggies Are Your Friend